renoise/tools/Tools/com.renoise.VoiceRunner.xrnx/README.md

 ## Quickstart

-Download the tool from the [Renoise tool page](http://www.renoise.com/tools/voicerunner), and double-click or drag the xrnx file on top of the Renoise window to install.
+Download the tool and double-click or drag the xrnx file on top of the Renoise window to install.

 The tool can be triggered in a number of ways: